Location: Hyannis, MA Category: Faculty Positions Posted On: Mon Sep 9 2019 Job Description:

 Continuous and timely communication with advising and administrative staff regarding any student, class, curriculum, and programmatic challenges or issues.

-Submit all required documentation in accordance with deadlines.
+Submitting required documentation in accordance with deadlines.

-Assist with intake, orientation, and assessment of new students.
+Assisting with intake, orientation, assessment, and counseling.

 Bachelor's degree in education or another related field.